francuz152/RPI-ups-powerdelivery/README.md

 i created a RPI power delivery and managment system for my own DIY tablet based on RPI 4

-i does have all the battery protection features needed as over and under voltage protection as well as overcurrent and over/under temperature. it has a USB-C PD decoy for up to 20v. or can be powered by DC from 5 to 20v.
+it does have all the battery protection features needed as over and under voltage protection as well as overcurrent and over/under temperature. it has a USB-C PD decoy for up to 20v. or can be powered by DC from 5 to 20v.

 it can communicate whith the Pi true Serial, I2c or 2 GPIO connected directly